-EDU 604 ASSESSMENT, INTERVENTION, AND REPORTING OF LITERACY PROGRESS 3 on-going diagnostic instruction through the use of testing and observation.
+EDU 604 ASSESSMENT, INTERVENTION, AND REPORTING OF LITERACY PROGRESS 3

+This course should be taken following Reading and Learning Differences.
+It will expand the student's knowledge of on-going diagnostic instruction through the use of testing and observation.
 Focus will be given to effective home/ school partnerships by communicating results and recommendations with parents as well as modeling a reading strategy or method for the parents to enhance the literacy development of their children.
 The student will learn to administer the Woodcock Diagnostic Reading Battery Complete (WDRB) and the Slosson Intelligence Test, Third Edition (SIT-R3) and the Kaufman Brief Intelligence Test, Second Edition (K-Bit2).
 The student will examine various informal reading inventories (IRIs), curriculum-based assessments, spelling assessments, literacy self-perception, and literacy attitude assessments.
 Pennsylvania System of School Assessment (PSSA) procedures for assessment of reading and writing will be included.
 Hearing and vision screening will be discussed.
 The student will write an evaluative report and collaborate with colleagues.
 (Prerequisite: EDU 602)